Pascal-Institute/kokonut/README.md

 - index : The numbering of block which previous block index < next block index.
 - previousHash : The hash of previous block.
 - timestamp : Time relative to UTC.
 Indicates the time the block difficulty was solved.
+- reward : float number, up to have 6 decimal point
 - data :
 - difficulty : The numbers of leading 0 of hash.
 All block hash must follow difficulty.
 - nonce : The total times of trying hash function for satisfying difficulty.